-Costs can be incurred both by the agency as well as fishermen.
+Costs can be incurred by the agency, state and local governments, as well as fishermen.
 Although applications and Web sites for reporting catch are generally free or inexpensive, and are readily available for use on computers and smartphones, there are many other costs that apply to electronic data collections.
 Costs to fishermen may include initial purchase of EM/ER equipment, EM/ER equipment maintenance, and monthly service fees.
 Costs to the agency for various sampling methods and survey designs can vary greatly depending on the level of dockside validation for catch, effort validation, and required infrastructure.
 Infrastructure needed for managers and scientists to store and process data includes: data storage and processing, quality control and quality assurance conducted once data are submitted, and the electronic tools selected to report.
 Additionally, there are often increased costs associated with enforcement, especially if regulatory requirements are placed on when and how data are to be provided.

 Regulations also constrain use of EM/ER in the Southeast Region.
-Often regulations are insufficient to either implement or enforce EM/ER.
-Many regulations currently refer to paper-based reporting requirements, may not contain standardized reporting requirements (where applicable), and may be insufficient for ensuring accurate and timely data (e.g., regulations needed for reporting delinquency, reporting frequency and timeliness).
+Often there is a lack of regulatory authority to either implement or enforce EM/ER.
+Many regulations currently refer to paper-based reporting requirements, may not contain standardized reporting requirements

+(where applicable), and may be insufficient for ensuring accurate and timely data (e.g., regulations needed for reporting delinquency, reporting frequency and timeliness).

 Technical and scientific challenges also exist.
 The size and geographic extent of fishing fleets in the Southeast is very large, especially for the recreational sector.
 There are also multiple data collection partners (GulfFIN, ACCSP, states, and NMFS) and current data collection efforts in many instances rely heavily on state partners to collect commercial and recreational data.
-Better coordination and communication among partners is critical to improving data collection programs and eliminating redundancies in effort.
+Better coordination and communication among partners is critical to improving data collection programs and fostering an environment of cooperation rather than competition.
+Such collaboration will also eliminate inefficiencies, redundancies, and delays when developing EM/ER products.
 Given the multiple partners, it is critical to have buy-in from all data collection partners and ensure that ownership and oversight of any new EM/ER reporting system is clearly defined.
 There are also challenges with calibrating old methods of data collection with new EM/ER methods.
 Calibration of data is critical to ensure data can be incorporated into time series used for assessments, which requires running surveys at the same time, resulting in additional costs.

-Lastly, there is often mixed industry support for EM/ER and willingness to participate may vary greatly across constituents.
+Lastly, there is often mixed industry support for EM/ER and willingness to participate may vary greatly across constituencies.
 Buy-in often varies by region, organization, and the level of reporting burden that may be placed on the industry.